 The ability to offer the specialist delivery to a PUDO.
-A successful shipping experience will not only satisfy the customer with regard to the product, but also bind him to the shop in the long term.
+A successful shipping experience will not only satisfy the customer with regard to the product but also bind him to the shop in the long term.

-For the retailer, however, who sells mobile phone cases in large quantities, it may be sufficient to order a carrier who delivers sufficiently quickly and cheaply and delivers the parcel to the neighbour if the customer is not at home.
+For the retailer, however, who sells mobile phone cases in large quantities, it may be sufficient to order a carrier who delivers sufficiently quickly and cheaply and delivers the parcel to the neighbor if the customer is not at home.
 And that will also be enough for the customer – and even if not, they will probably order their cell phone case elsewhere next time.